Announcement

 www.solarham.com/regions.htm

-160 and 80 meter propagation from North America to VK/ZL and the South Pacific is likely to be mostly normal during Monday and Tuesday and normal on Wednesday.
 160 and 80 meter long distance propagation in the northern hemisphere is always moderately degraded by E region blanketing of low angle F2 propagation until after sunset.

-mostly normal during Monday and Tuesday and normal on Wednesday.
+30 meter propagation crossing the auroral ovals and polar regions is likely to be mostly normal during Wednesday, Thursday and Friday.
 30 meter long distance propagation is always mildly to moderately degraded within several hours of local noon by E-region blanketing of low angle long distance F2 propagation.

 20 meter propagation crossing the auroral ovals and polar regions is likely to be